 Financial Predictability

 Cost-plus pricing ensures that all production costs are covered, eliminating the risk of losses due to unexpected expenses.
-This pricing strategy allows companies to achieve a consistent rate of return, ensuring reliable profit margins over time.
+This pricing strategy allows companies to achieve a consistent rate of return, ensuring reliable profit margins over time, especially when supported by a strategic, data-driven marketing budget that aligns spend with revenue goals.

 It also provides predictability based on historical sales data, making it less susceptible to market fluctuations.